Suchosaurus

-Suchosaurus (meaning "crocodile lizard") is a spinosaurid dinosaur from Cretaceous England and Portugal, originally believed to be a genus of crocodile.
+Suchosaurus (meaning "crocodile lizard") is a dubious genus of spinosaurid dinosaur from Cretaceous England and Portugal, originally believed to be a genus of crocodile.
 The type material, consisting of teeth, was used by British palaeontologist Richard Owen to name the species S. cultridens in 1841.
 Later in 1897, French palaeontologist Henri-Émile Sauvage named a second species, S. girardi, based on two fragments from the mandible and one tooth discovered in Portugal.
 Suchosaurus is possibly a senior synonym of the contemporary spinosaurid Baryonyx, but is usually considered a dubious name due to the paucity of its remains, and is considered an indeterminate baryonychine.
 In the Wadhurst Clay Formation of what is now southern England, Suchosaurus lived alongside other dinosaurs, as well as plesiosaurs, mammals, and crocodyliforms.

 History of discovery

-In about 1820, British palaeontologist Gideon Mantell acquired teeth discovered near Cuckfield in the Wadhurst Clay of East Sussex, part of a lot with the present inventory number BMNH R36536.
+In about 1820, British palaeontologist Gideon Mantell acquired teeth discovered near Cuckfield in the Wadhurst Clay of East Sussex, part of a lot with the present inventory number NHMUK PV OR 36536.
 In 1822, he reported these, after an identification by William Clift, as belonging to crocodiles.
 In 1824, the teeth were mentioned and illustrated by Georges Cuvier, representing the first fossil illustration of a spinosaurid dinosaur (though this group wouldn't be recognized for nearly another century).
 In 1827 Mantell described additional teeth, pointing out the similarities to the crocodilians Teleosaurus and Gavialis.
-One of these teeth is the present specimen BMNH R4415, others are part of BMNH R36536.
+One of these teeth is the present specimen NHMUK PV R 4415, which was presented to the British Museum (Natural History) in 1912; others are part of NHMUK PV OR 36536.

-In 1841, British palaeontologist Richard Owen named, based on BMNH R36536 as a syntype series, a subgenus Crocodylus (Suchosaurus) with as type species Crocodylus (Suchosaurus) cultridens.
+In 1841, British palaeontologist Richard Owen named, based on NHMUK PV OR 36536 as a syntype series, a subgenus Crocodylus (Suchosaurus) with as type species Crocodylus (Suchosaurus) cultridens.
 The subgeneric name was derived from Greek σοῦχος, souchos, the name of the Egyptian crocodile god Sobek.
 This reflected the presumed taxonomic affinities; at the time the crocodile-like snouts of spinosaurids were not known.
 The specific name is derived from Latin culter, "dagger", and dens, "tooth", in reference to the elongated form of the teeth.
 In 1842, Owen again mentioned the taxon as a subgenus, subsequently he and other workers would use it as a full genus Suchosaurus.
 In 1842 and 1878 Owen referred some vertebrae (backbones) to Suchosaurus, but these were later identified by Richard Lydekker as likely belonging to ornithischian dinosaurs instead.
 In 1884, Owen indicated a tooth as "Suchosaurus leavidens" in a caption, this is usually seen as a lapsus calami (or "slip of the pen") because this species is not further mentioned.